2020 : Chinese tourists to Cambodia, big opportuny for small Businesses

 Cambodia Tourism Bureau

-Around 3.39 million tourists arrived in Cambodia by air, up 14.7 percent on last year, with two of the Kingdom’s three international airports recording increases in arrivals.
+Around 3.39 million tourists arrived in Cambodia by air, in 2019 with two of the Kingdom’s three international airports recording increases in arrivals.

 Cambodia Association of Travel Agents (Cata) president Chhay Sivlin told The Post that while the growth in the number of Chinese tourists was encouraging, he was concerned by the drop in visitors from other countries.